The ACCMA announces:

 Courses and Descriptions:

-- Leadership and Effective Public Management - October 12-13, 2017- this course will provide the participant with knowledge and skills necessary for their professional development by defining the role of the public management in democratic government, maintaining effective relations with elected officials, broadening leadership skills, expanding knowledge of local government services and processes, and strategic planning.
-Information sheet and map provided.
+- Leadership and Effective Public Management - November 15-16, 2018- this course will provide the participant with knowledge and skills necessary for their professional development by defining the role of the public management in democratic government, maintaining effective relations with elected officials, broadening leadership skills, expanding knowledge of local government services and processes, and strategic planning.
+Information sheet provided.

-- Public Budgeting and Financial Management - April 12-13, 2018- effective stewardship of public resources is one of the most important responsibilities for public managers.
+- Public Budgeting and Financial Management - April 4-5, 2019- effective stewardship of public resources is one of the most important responsibilities for public managers.
 This course is designed to provide an overview of theories and techniques of governmental budgeting, financial planning and control, risk management, procurement, grants and contracts management, reporting, and accounting.
-Information sheet and map provided.
+Information sheet provided.

-- Public Management and Community Development - November 2-3, 2017- participants in this course will learn the importance of their positions as local government administrators in the planning, advancing, and marketing of their community.
+- Public Management and Community Development - February 7-8, 2019- participants in this course will learn the importance of their positions as local government administrators in the planning, advancing, and marketing of their community.
 Topics of this course include: strategic and comprehensive planning, community leadership, community engagement, technology and development, and community branding.
 Participants will also expand their knowledge of policy development and implementation.
-Information sheet and map provided.
+Information sheet provided.

 Provided that space is available, receipt of the registration form constitutes registration.
 Written cancellations received fifteen (15) working days prior to the beginning of the program will be honored with a partial refund of the registration fee, but will be assessed a $50 administration charge.
 Due to commitments to instructors and meeting facilities, late cancellations or non-attendance will not be refunded.

 When a participant completes the five courses, they will receive an ACCMA Local Government Professional Management Certificate.
 The participant's certificate status will be reviewed every three years.
 To maintain the certificate, a person must attend three ACCMA or ICMA conferences and one ACCMA training course over the three-year period.